 The role of photographic heritage in empowering communities participation in cultural heritage

-Organized by Photoconsortium in cooperation with the University of Pisa and hosted at the Museum of Graphics, in the very city center on the banks of the river Arno, the event will take the form of a 1-day conference with leading speakers from the consortium partners and other experts in digital cultural heritage, SSH research and the use of participatory approaches in a cultural and/or educational context.
-The conference part will be composed of a mix of speeches (ca. 20-25 minutes each) and pitches (ca. 10 minutes each) that showcase experiences and points of view regarding the use of collaborative approaches to digital (photographic) cultural heritage.
-A participative demo session included in the programme will share an example of a co-creative workshop for user engagement with cultural heritage.
+Organized by Photoconsortium in cooperation with the Museo della Grafica and University of Pisa and hosted at the Palazzo Lanfranchi, in the very city center on the banks of the river Arno, the event will take the form of a 1-day conference with leading speakers from the Citizen Heritage consortium partners and other experts in digital cultural heritage, in Social Sciences and Humanities research and in the use of participatory approaches in a cultural and/or educational context.

 Rotterdam, March 2023